Afnan-214/Bitcoin-Alpha-trust-network-Analysis/README.md

 ##### Interactive Network Representation

-Creating an interactive network visualization using the visNetwork package, where:
+Creating an interactive network visualization using the visNetwork package, where: <br>

 ● Node colors: average of incoming ratings (red for negative “distrust” & Blue for positive “trust”).